Australian Open 2021 - Elina Svitolina confidently dispatches Yulia Putintseva to reach fourth round

 Into the second and Putintseva played a slow slice which Svitolina met with a reverse forehand down the line to go into a commanding 2-0 lead.

-Svitolina was in full control after that, bagelling her opponent, and can look forward to competing next week.
+Svitolina was in full control after that, bageling her opponent, and can look forward to competing next week.

 - - -